hdl17/hello/README.md

 # hello
-learing how to creat a repository
+learing how to creat a repository.
-I printf("hahaha
+I printf("hahaha");